Codeit-Michael/Flask-REST-Api/documentation.md

 	response = requests.get(BASE + 'helloworld/agg/3')

 -If we try to run our test.py, it will get the name agg and the int 3 as its parameter

+8. Storing data through Api
+-Lets add requests on our api.
+Lets say on our test.py, where our actions are in, has parameters.
+Take note; to put some argument on our request file test.py, simply:
+	response = requests.put(BASE + 'helloworld/Michael',{'subs': 1000})	# requests = argument

+-To access the request/arguments inside the engine, we need to use the 'request' from the flask module.
+So import it: from flask import Flask,request